 - 1 lemon, sliced into wedges

-- 4 tablespoon butter, salted (for toasting the rolls and for garnish)
+- 4 tablespoon vegan butter, salted (for toasting the rolls and for garnish)

 Prep potatoes and cauliflower

-- Bring a deep pot of water to boil - add peeled potatoes, cauliflower florets and a pinch of turmeric.
-Boil for 20 mins until fork can smoothly be inserted into potatoes
+- Add peeled potatoes, cauliflower florets and a pinch of turmeric to a large pot of water.
+Bring to a boil on medium heat for 15-20 mins until fork can smoothly be inserted into potatoes

 - Drain, mash and set aside